xuanduong1605/routing/README.md

 * The slides discuss the "count-to-infinity" problem for distance-vector routing.
 You will need to handle this problem.
 You can use the heuristic discussed in the slides.
 Setting infinity = 16 is fine for the networks in this project.
 * Link-state routing involves reliably flooding link state updates.
 You will need to use **sequence numbers** to distinguish new updates from old updates, but you will not need to check (via acknowledgements and retransmissions) that LSPs send successfully between adjacent routers.
 Assume that a lower-level protocol makes single-hop sends reliable.
 * Link-state routing involves computing shortest paths.
 You can choose to implement Dijkstra's algorithm, and the pseudo code is in the slides.
 Since this is a networking class instead of a data structures and algorithms class, you can also use a Python package like [NetworkX](https://networkx.org/).
 * Finally, LS and DV routing involve periodically sending routing information even if no detected change has occurred.
 This allows changes occurring far away in the network to propagate even if some routers do not change their routing tables in response to these changes (important for this project).
 It also allows detection of silent router failures (not tested in this project).
-You implementations should send periodic routing packets every `heartbeatTime` milliseconds where `heartbeatTime` is an argument to the `DVrouter` or `LSrouter` constructor.
-You will regularly get the current time in milliseconds as an argument to the `handleTime` method (see below).
+You implementations should send periodic routing packets every `heartbeat_time` milliseconds where `heartbeat_time` is an argument to the `DVrouter` or `LSrouter` constructor.
+You will regularly get the current time in milliseconds as an argument to the `handle_time` method (see below).

 ### Restrictions